PierreGR7/MarketPulse-API/README.md

 # MarketPulse API

-A small Flask API that provides live market indicators (EUR/USD, CAC40, BTC/EUR), historical data, and a minimal dashboard built with Bootstrap and Chart.js.
+A small Flask API that provides live market indicators (EUR/USD, CAC40, BTC/EUR), historical data, and a minimal dashboard.
 The project is fully dockerized and designed with a simple modular structure.

 ## Features